CaronLab/MhcVizPipe/README.md

 # MhcVizPipe (MVP)
 A reporting pipeline for visualization of immunopeptidomics MS data.

+MhcVizPipe is intended for rapid assessment and comparison of general sample quality and composition across a single or multiple files.
+Example use cases of MhcVizPipe are assessment of QC samples or comparison of samples during method development.

 MhcVizPipe connects the bioinformatic tools NetMHCpan, NetMHCIIpan and GibbsCluster and generates organized and easy-to-understand reports in HTML format.
 The reports are fully portable and can be viewed on any computer with a modern web browser.

 Here are some of the features of MhcVizPipe:

 ### Sample Overview
 ![](images/sample_overview.png)